xindi-dumbledore/NetInfoAccEqua/README.md

 Store figures from running `exp_results_draw.py`.

 ### datasets
-The datasets is from the paper ''Homophily and minority-group size explain perception biases in social networks'' by Lee et. al. Their github repository link is [NtwPerceptionBias](https://github.com/frbkrm/NtwPerceptionBias).
+The datasets is from the paper "Homophily and minority-group size explain perception biases in social networks" by Lee et. al. Their github repository link is [NtwPerceptionBias](https://github.com/frbkrm/NtwPerceptionBias).

 ## Cookbook
 1. run `exp_model.py`, `exp_param.py` and `exp_real.py`